peroks/model/README.md

         const FUNCTION = 'function';    // A callable function.
     }

-## Storing models (experimental)

-This package includes a class for storing models on the local file system as json files.
-The `Store` class and interface are both experimental and only intended for rapid prototyping during development.
-They are **not** production ready and will change in future versions without further notice.

 ## Installing

 You need **composer** to download and install this package.